1. Fight against the ravages of inflation

-As we’ve seen with the meme stock fiascos of late, blindly following the crowd often leads to disastrous results.
+As we’ve seen with the meme stock fiascos of last year, blindly following the crowd often leads to disastrous results.
 Instead of focusing on what’s popular, try to prioritize safety and stability.

-For example, three solid blue-chip stocks that have performed sluggishly in recent months include The Walt Disney Company, Caterpillar, and Intel.
-If you're a bargain hunter, they can even be purchased using your spare change.
+For example, three solid blue-chip stocks that have performed poorly over the past several months include The Walt Disney Company, Verizon and Intel.

 3. Prepare your portfolio for anything

 “[T]he biggest thing you learn is that the pandemic was bound to occur, and this isn’t the worst one that’s imaginable at all.
 Society has a terrible time preparing for things that are remote but are possible and will occur sooner or later.”